 Barish Golland is the FIRST Senior Mentor for BC, helping coaches, mentors, team members, schools and communities get the most out of FIRST programs.
 Barish has worked in education, learning technology and training for the past 20 years.
 He started with FIRST in 2008 as a coach for a few FLL teams at the LEGO Robotics club he started at the school he taught at in Istanbul, Turkey.
 He’s proud of his two kids whose FLL team got to go to an International Open in Tallinn, Estonia and the Houston World Championships!

-Uschi Leslie has been involved in FIRST for about 10 years, first as a parent of children on FLL and FLLJr. and FTC teams, then as an FLL coach and FTC assistant coach, then as an event organizer and helper.
-At present she is the FLLJr.
-Affiliate Partner for BC, FLL coach at a Middle School in Victoria, and Scorekeeper for FTC.
+Uschi Leslie has been involved in FIRST since about 2006, first as a parent of children on FLL and FLLJr. and FTC teams, then as an FLL coach and FTC assistant coach, then as an event organizer and helper, plus scorekeeper for FTC.
+At present she is the FLL “Program Delivery Partner” for BC and an FLL Challenge coach at a Middle School in Victoria.

 When she is not doing FIRST-related things she enjoys activities with the Victoria Sailing Co-op, La Leche League and 55+ Table Tennis.In what feels to her like a previous life she was a geologist and oceanographer for a while, and then a full-time mom.
 And she really likes to travel even though she is getting hesitant about flying to places (not green!!).